1. Director Qualifications

 - vice presidents: a multiple of two (2) times the officer's annual base salary; and

-- all other elected officers: a multiple of one (1) times the officer's annual base salary.
+- all other executive officers: a multiple of one (1) times the officer's annual base salary.

-The Corporate Governance Committee will review and re-calculate a Covered Executive's Required Market Value as a result of a change in annual base salary or, if
+The Corporate Governance Committee will review and re-calculate a Covered Executive's Required Market Value as a result of a change in office that increases the multiple of annual base salary the Covered Executive must own or hold.
+Otherwise, once established, a Covered Executive's Required Market Value will not change as a result of any fluctuations in annual base salary or the market price of the Company's common stock.

 D. Failure to Timely Achieve Required Market Value